genomicsengland/gel_to_opentargets/README.md

 `tail -n +2 phenotypes_text_to_efo.txt | cut -d$'\t' -f 1,2`

+5. Note that there are some manual phenotype mappings in

 ## Pedigree

 Extract the `rare_diseases_pedigree_member` table from LabKey and save as a TSV.
 This is used to determine affected/unaffected status.